-Set atop the High Weald Area of Outstanding Natural Beauty, Ashdown offers nearly 10 square miles of common land; in fact it’s supoosedly the largest public-access area in southeast England.
-We were all very keen to get out and explore the area, but having the girls with us we were also mindful of the fact that we’d need somewhere they’d be able to stretch their legs and, when sufficiently tired, somewhere we’d be comfortable carrying them round.
+Set atop the High Weald Area of Outstanding Natural Beauty, Ashdown offers nearly 10 square miles of common land; in fact it’s supposed to be the largest public-access area in southeast England.

 From the Gills Lap car park a short 200 metre walk (which can seem a little longer with easily distracted youngsters and plenty of puddles!) leads you to the Enchanted Place on the right.

-From there a left turn takes you a few metres down to the Heffalump Trap – notable for its lack of actual Heffalumps.
-The reality of a lovely little hollow where a lone pine grows more than makes up for this, at least for the grown-ups!
+From there a left turn takes you a few metres down to the Heffalump Trap: a lovely little hollow where a lone pine grows.

 Walk back up the path and turn left, after about 10 metres and you arrive at the tribute to Milne and EH Shepard, the illustrator of Pooh’s adventures.
 The views here are stunning, so it’s no surprise to find the author was so keen on dreaming up Pooh’s idyllic escapades there.